spessasus/spessasynth_core/docs/getting-started/index.md

 - Import necessary modules
 - Read the files passed to the command line
-- Initalize the processor
+- Initialize the processor
-- Initalize the sequencer
+- Initialize the sequencer
-- Initalize the output buffers
+- Initialize the output buffers
 - Render loop:
     - Process sequencer
     - Initialize buffer arrays